llama04108/nixos-config/README.md

-# NixOS configuration.nix for sloane
+# NixOS configuration for our family